rbergenl/_Alpha/_docs/STARTUP.md

 # Startups
 TODO:
+- create a `.gitlab-ci.yml` template which performs all required cicd steps.
+- add `install` instructions for each developer tool (npm, docker, etc.).
 - create `contentful-seed.json` for initial content (homepage, about us, etc.).
 - create in all apps the basic flows `User: login/register/profile/preferences`, and `Ecommerce: products/cart/checkout` (add these tasks to issues-seed).
 - create initial dashboards for business in Google Data Studio (Users, Growth, Financial, Features [analytics, hotjar]).
-- create a `.gitlab-ci.yml` template which performs all required cicd steps.
 - make sure to use correct `@auth` usage in schema and resolvers.
-- add `install` instructions for each developer tool (npm, docker, etc.)
 - check how to do `a/b testing` and `ecommerce`: https://www.gatsbyjs.org/docs/ab-testing-with-google-analytics-and-netlify/

 1. [Initial Ownership](#1-initial-ownership)